 The enforcement statistics provide us with information on changes in the amounts of debt and the number of debtors subject to enforcement proceedings.
 The statistics show the trend in the changes and help us to put things into perspective.
 In fact, the enforcement statistics should be examined by comparing them with the observations and statistics of other authorities presented on the website.

 Number of enforcement matters still high

-The decrease in the number of pending enforcement matters in 2019 is mainly explained by the renewal of the tax refund schedule (Figure 1).
-More matters than usual were initiated in late 2018 due to the renewal.
-The number of tax matters initiated in 2019 was lower than in the previous year, whilst the number of other matters dealt with under public receivership increased.
+The increase in the number of cases initiated in 2020 is largely explained by the changes in the tax refund schedule (Figure 1).
+For this reason, more cases were initiated at the end of 2018 and fewer cases than normal were received for enforcement in 2019.
+In 2020, fewer tax cases were initiated than in the previous year, while the number of other cases under public law increased.

 Figure 3 shows the number of enforcement matters initiated in total and in groups based on taxes, other public receivership matters (e.g. insurance contributions and various payments owed to municipalities and other public organisations, such as health care and day care fees).

 Half of Finns live in Helsinki and other parts of Southern Finland, and more than half of new companies are established there.
 This is reflected in the regional distribution of enforcement matters.
 Indebtedness increases the risk of participating in the shadow economy.